Harald Uhlig

 Harald Friedrich Hans Volker Sigmar Uhlig (born April 26, 1961) is a German macroeconomist and the Bruce Allen and Barbara Ritzenthaler Professor of Economics at the University of Chicago, where he was the chairman of the Department of Economics from 2009 to 2012.
+His research focuses on macroeconomics, monetary economics, financial markets, and Bayesian time series analysis, particularly at the intersection of macroeconomics and financial economics.

 Education

 Born in Bonn, Uhlig received his Diplom in mathematics from Technische Universität Berlin in 1985 and earned a doctoral degree in economics at the University of Minnesota in 1990.
 His Ph.D. thesis, titled "Costly Information Acquisition, Stock Prices and Neoclassical Growth", was supervised by Christopher A. Sims.

+He also earned a Vordiplom in economics (1983) and a Vordiplom in mathematics (1982) from Technische Universität Berlin, and his Abitur (high school diploma) from Waldoberschule Berlin in 1979.

 Career

+Uhlig began his academic career as an assistant professor at Princeton University from 1990 to 1994, having previously worked as a research assistant for Christopher A. Sims at the Federal Reserve Bank of Minneapolis (1986–1989).
+He subsequently held a research professorship in macroeconomics at CentER, Tilburg University (1994–2000), and a visiting professorship at Stanford University (1999–2000).
+From 2000 to 2007, he was a professor of economics at Humboldt University of Berlin; during this period, he also maintained a part-time (10%) professorship at CentER, Tilburg University (until 2012), and served as guest researcher at DIW Berlin (2002–2004) and at the Deutsche Bundesbank (from 2004 onward).
+He held short-term visiting and guest-lecturer positions at the University of Bonn (1993–1994) and, during a sabbatical, at the Center for Economic Studies in Munich, Bonn, and Chicago (1992–1993).

-Uhlig has held positions at Princeton University (1990–1994), Tilburg University (1994–2000), and Humboldt University of Berlin (2000–2007).
-He has also been a consultant for both the Federal Reserve Bank of Chicago and the European Central Bank.
+Uhlig joined the faculty of the University of Chicago in 2007 and has remained a member of its Department of Economics ever since, serving as department chairman from 2009 to 2012.
+In addition to his academic appointments, he has also been a consultant for both the Federal Reserve Bank of Chicago and the European Central Bank, the Deutsche Bundesbank, and the Bank for International Settlements.
+He is a research associate of the National Bureau of Economic Research (NBER) and chaired the CEPR European Business Cycle Dating Committee from 2005 to 2012.

 Uhlig was co-editor of Econometrica from 2006 to 2010.
 He was a co-editor of the Journal of Political Economy from 2012 to 2021.
 He was also its lead editor from 2013 to 2021.